lab1092/blender-manual_ja/manual/textures/influence/material.rst

 Normal
    Commonly called bump mapping, this alters the direction of the surface normal.
 This is used to fake surface imperfections or unevenness via bump mapping, or to create reliefs.
 Warp
-   :guilabel:`Warp` allows textures to influence/distort the texture coordinates of a next texture channel.
+   *Warp* allows textures to influence/distort the texture coordinates of a next texture channel.
 The distortion remains active over all subsequent channels, until a new Warp has been set.
 Setting the factor at zero cancels out the effect.
 Displace
    Influences the Displacement of vertices, for using :doc:`Displacement Maps </textures/influence/material/displacement>`.